 If your manuscript is accepted, congratulations!
 One of our staff members will email you with an official letter or acceptance.
-From there, an open access fee will be imposed.
+From there, an Article Processing Charges (APC) will be imposed.
 Finally, if we find edits that need to be corrected, we will work with you to apply the finishing touches.

 The Clute Institute, its editors, and members of all editorial teams are committed to objective and fair double-blind peer reviews of submitted manuscripts for journal publication and will evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy.